liamzdenek/affirm-application/memory-bank/activeContext.md

 3. **Performance Optimization**: Identifying and addressing performance bottlenecks.

 4. **Feature Enhancements**: Planning and implementing additional features based on user feedback.
+   - Added auto-refresh functionality to the Dashboard to automatically load new data every 60 seconds
+   - Implemented tab focus detection to pause auto-refresh when the user is not viewing the tab
+   - Added relative time display to show when data was last refreshed
+   - Added manual refresh button for immediate data updates

 ## Key Considerations